carpet852/Air_quality_station/README.md

 Web app: [YoctoCloud](https://github.com/yoctopuce/YoctoCloud) PHP scripts from Yoctopuce.
 A better web app has been released by Yoctopuce since then.
 Python: need to install the YoctoLib python library.
 The Python script that controls the LEDs is running as a service.
-Yoctopuce provides a Virtulahub interface to display the sensors status.
+Yoctopuce provides a Virtulhub web interface to display the sensors status.
 Virtualhub is also used to configure the sensors.